jeancharlescano/jeancharlescano/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on react / react native app
+- 🔭 I’m currently working on intersystems IRIS
-- 🌱 I’m currently learning vuejs, nodejs, react and react native
+- 🌱 I’m currently learning intersystems IRIS, nodejs, react and react native
 - 👯 I’m looking to collaborate with my friends
-- ⚡ Fun fact: I'm not fun
+- ⚡ Fun fact: yes of course

 ### Contact me: